helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

        -d container-registry.oracle.com/database/free:latest-lite
 ```

-Wait until `docker logs oracle` reports that the database is ready to use before starting the application.
+Before starting the application, ensure that the Oracle Database container is running and ready to use.

 The password used in this example is intended only for local development.
 Use a strong, unique password and update both
 the Docker command and `src/main/resources/application.yaml` with the new value.
 For production deployments, provide